 Check out the seven vegetables we’re excited to bring home from the farmers’ market this spring.

 Artichokes are far more user-friendly than they appear.
-Our Books team even wrote an entire chapter about them in our new inspiring guide, Vegetables Illustrated.
+Our books team even wrote an entire chapter about them in our inspiring guide, Vegetables Illustrated.
 The chapter takes a deep dive into all things artichoke: which parts of the vegetable are edible and which ones aren’t; how to prep and store it; foolproof recipes; and, more important, when and how to shop for it.

 Because springtime is this vegetable’s prime season, you’ll find artichokes of all sizes at the farmers’ market.
 In the test kitchen, we like medium artichokes for braising, roasting, and grilling, while small ones are ideal for making tender marinated artichokes.
 With endless options, your artichoke adventures are guaranteed to be amazing this spring.